piomin/stock-trader/README.md

 # Stock Trader Application

+## Motivation

+This application aims to provide a simple way to analyze trends in trade stocks.
+It loads data from an external API, inserts it to the local database and provides a simple interface to analyze the data.
+The application is based on the [TA4J](https://ta4j.github.io/) library.

+## Usage

 Generate your API token.
 For now, the app supports [TwelveData](https://api.twelvedata.com) or [Profit](https://api.profit.com) APIs.
 Then, set your token as an environment variable:
 ```shell
 export STOCK_API_KEY=<your_token>